thekloudwiz/terraform-cicd-and-testing-on-aws/README.md

 # workshop-terraform-cicd-and-testing-on-aws
-This GitHub repository contains custom Terraform modules and examples of using the Terraform Test Framework to validate module functionality.
-It includes a Terraform CI/CD pipeline on AWS for automated testing and an additional pipeline to deploy an example production workload to an AWS account.
+In this repository, you’ll find custom Terraform modules designed to streamline infrastructure management and examples of using the Terraform Test Framework to validate these modules.
+The setup also includes a Terraform CI/CD pipeline on AWS, built to automate testing workflows.
+Additionally, there’s a separate CI/CD pipeline configuration for deploying a sample production workload to an AWS account.